SruSanCyborg/Prompt_wars/README.md

 Built by Team It’s Giving Jedi
 AI for Good – Trust & Safety Track

+Track -Fullstackdevelopment

 ## 🌐 Overview
 In the age of AI-generated misinformation, distinguishing truth from manipulation is harder than ever.
 Whether it's a deepfake video, a viral meme, or a politically biased post — digital content is no longer what it seems.

 OBSCURA is a cutting-edge AI platform designed to analyze and expose visual misinformation, with a focus on deepfake detection, emotional manipulation, and psychological framing.

 Upload an image or video — OBSCURA does the rest.

+Problem Statement:
+In today’s digital world, we’re constantly exposed to content designed to manipulate us — not inform us.
+From AI-generated articles and deepfake videos to emotionally charged tweets and biased headlines, reality is being distorted in subtle, powerful ways.
+This manipulation isn’t always obvious — it uses guilt, fear, emotional framing, and confirmation bias to shape how we think and feel.
+As a result, people are unknowingly trapped in digital echo chambers that reinforce beliefs instead of challenging them.
+We’re not just dealing with misinformation — we’re dealing with psychological influence at scale.
+Fact-checkers and moderation tools focus on what’s false, but they don’t show users how they’re being influenced.
+There’s no accessible, interactive platform that breaks down the hidden emotional and cognitive tactics used in everyday content.
+This leads to a growing crisis of trust, confusion, and manipulation — especially for those without technical expertise.
+People need more than truth — they need clarity, awareness, and defense against manipulation.
+Obscura is our solution: an AI-powered system that reveals the hidden layers of distortion in text, media, and video — and helps users see with open eyes.

 ## 🎯 What It Does
 🔍 Detects deepfake images and videos